happyCoder85/modern-javascript-training/03-control-structures/03-control-structures.md

 ### Switch Statements
 Switch statements are used to replace IF/IF Else statements.
 You use them the same way, and provide various options that could be true and depending on which condition ends up being met, a code block is executed.

+### Block Scope
+When you declare a variable outside of a control structure it is globally available, no matter if we are using let or const.
+When you declare a variable inside a code block (If statement for example), that variable is only available within that code block and nested code blocks.
+Var however ignores block scope -> We can define var within a code block, and it will be available outside of the block.
+It's much better to use let and const where possible.

 See [Examples](03-control-structures.js)